RCUzzi/google-homepage/README.md

 # google-homepage
-The first official project for The Odin Project.
+First project in The Odin Project (HTML/CSS).
+This site is an attempt at recreating the google homepage using both HTML and CSS.